 - You are welcome to remain in the U.S. up to 30 days following the Program End Date on your Form DS-2019.

 - You are not allowed to work or conduct research during the grace period.

 - Please note that if you depart during the 30-day grace period, you are unlikely to be allowed to reenter the U.S. using your expired documents.
 You may wish to consider a B visitor visa (or ESTA, if applicable).

-Notify IES When You Leave the U.S. or Change Visa Status
+Notify ISSS When You Leave the U.S. or Change Visa Status

-When you finish your program and leave the U.S. permanently or change to another visa status, you must notify IES through the UMBC Scholar Portal.
+When you finish your program and leave the U.S. permanently or change to another visa status, you must notify ISSS through the UMBC Scholar Portal.

 Program Completion and Departing the U.S.

 J-1 Exchange Visitors must depart the U.S. within 30 days of the DS-2019 program end date, unless the J-1 has applied for a change of status or has transferred his or her J-1 status to another institution before the end of the 30-day grace period.

 Some kinds of J status or circumstances impose restrictions on an individual’s eligibility to return to the US.
 Please read below for more details on each restriction.